alefragnani/vscode-numbered-bookmarks/README.md

 * **Numbered Bookmarks: Toggle Bookmark _'number'_** Mark/unmark the current line with a numbered bookmark
 * **Numbered Bookmarks: Jump to Bookmark _'number'_** Move the cursor to the numbered bookmark
 * **Numbered Bookmarks: List** List all bookmarks from the current file
+* **Numbered Bookmarks: List from All Files** List all bookmarks from the all files
 * **Numbered Bookmarks: Clear** remove all bookmarks from the current file
+* **Numbered Bookmarks: Clear from All Files** remove all bookmarks from the all files

 > Both **Toggle** and **Jump to Bookmark** commands are numbered from 1 to 9